DHTMLX/docs-diagram/docs/api/editor/afteritemmove_event.md

 ### Description

-@short: fires when an item is moved one grid step
+@short: Fires when an item is moved one grid step

 :::note
 The event doesn't work with the line object